hapax/hapax.github.io/assets/bhqc.md

 of the typical photons it produces.
 This explains why a very hot coal is orange or yellow, and becomes red (a longer wavelength of light) as it cools.
-The relationship is governed by something called *Wien's law*, which states that
+The relationship is governed by something called *Wien's law*:

 $$
 \lambda \sim \frac{hc}{kT},